-Valencia is Spain’s third-largest city and with its beautiful coastline and plethora of interesting sights, it is one of the most popular destinations on the Iberian Peninsula.
+Valencia is Spain’s third-largest city and with its beautiful coastline, plethora of interesting sights, and many day trip ideas to choose from, it is one of the most popular destinations on the Iberian Peninsula.
 Close to 2.5 million people visit Valencia every year and with so many visitors, there aren’t too many places that you can say are the real hidden gems in Valencia that most tourists don’t know about.
 However, in this post, we’ll do our best to present you with a different side of the city filled with hidden places and non-touristy things to do in Valencia.
 If you’re not a fan of mainstream places and like getting off the beaten track, I’m sure you’ll enjoy this post.

 Explore the Archaeological Museum